pact-foundation/pact-broker-chart/charts/pact-broker/README.md

 ## Configuration and Installation Details

-### Configuring Chart PostgreSQL

-With the Pact Broker Helm Chart, it bundles together the Pact Broker and a Bitnami PostgreSQL database - this can be enabled by switching `postgresql.enabled` to true (it is `true` by default).
-If switched on, the Helm Chart, on deployment, will automatically deploy a PostgreSQL instance and configure it with the credentials you specify.
-There are multiple ways of doing this that will be detailed below.

-#### Automatic Database Credential Creation
-This is the easiest of the configuration options.
-Here, the credentials for both the Admin and Database user will be automatically generated and put into a Kubernetes secret.
-This then will be automatically used by the Pact Broker.
-For this, ensure the following happens:
-  - Keep `postgresql.auth.existingSecret` & `postgresql.auth.password` empty.

-#### Specifying Password for PostgreSQL to Use
-Here, you can specify the password that you want PostgreSQL to use for it's Database User (The user that the Pact Broker will use to connect to the database).
-For this, ensure the following happens:
-  - Keep the `postgresql.auth.existingSecret` empty.
-  - Set the `postgresql.auth.password` to the value that you want the User password to be.
-  > **_NOTE:_** Be careful and mindful that the value you provide here is done in a secure way.

-#### Specifying Existing Secret for PostgreSQL to Use
-Here, you can specify an existing Kubernetes secret that you have created that contains the Password that you want PostgreSQL to use.
-The secret has to be in the same namespace as where you are deploying the Helm Chart.
-For this, ensure the following happens:
-  - Create the Kubernetes secret with the Password inside.
+### Database Configuration

+> **⚠️ BREAKING CHANGE in v4.0.0:** The bundled PostgreSQL subchart has been removed due to licensing changes.
+You must now provide your own PostgreSQL instance.

+Starting with version 4.0.0, this Helm chart requires an external PostgreSQL database.
+You can use:
+- Cloud-managed databases (AWS RDS, Google Cloud SQL, Azure Database for PostgreSQL)
+- Self-hosted PostgreSQL instances
+- Kubernetes operators (CloudNativePG, Zalando PostgreSQL Operator)
+- Any PostgreSQL-compatible database

+Configure the database connection by setting the following values:
+- `database.host` - Database hostname or IP address
+- `database.port` - Database port (defaults to 5432)
+- `database.adapter` - Database adapter (defaults to "postgres", can also be "sqlite")
-  - Set `postgresql.auth.existingSecret` to the name of the Secret
+- `database.databaseName` - Name of the database
-  - PostgreSQL by default will look for the relevant Password keys that are set by default here `postgresql.auth.secretKeys`.
-So make sure that the Keys in the Secret match the default `secretKeys` values.
-More information [here](https://artifacthub.io/packages/helm/bitnami/postgresql)
-  - For example, if you want PostgreSQL to use an existing Secret called `my-user-secret` that has the User password that you want to use inside it.
-Make sure that you create a Key inside that secret called `user-password` (this key can be found here `postgresql.auth.secretKeys.userPasswordKey`). i.e. `user-password=Password123`.

-### Configuring External Database
-If you want to use an external database with your Pact Broker, switch the `externalDatabase.enabled` flag to true and the `postgresql.enabled` to false.

-The configuring of the `externalDatabase.config.host`, `externalDatabase.config.port`, `externalDatabase.config.adapter` and `externalDatabase.config.databaseName` should be pretty straight forward.
-The credential configuration however has two methods of configuration.
+The credential configuration has two methods:

 #### Specify Credentials via Values
-Configure the Pact Broker by using the username credential that you configure via the `externalDatabase.config.auth.username` value and the password via the `externalDatabase.config.auth.password` value.
+Configure the Pact Broker by using the username credential that you configure via the `database.auth.username` value and the password via the `database.auth.password` value.
   > **_NOTE:_** Be careful and mindful that the values you provide here is done in a secure way.

 #### Specify Credentials via Secret
 Configure the Pact Broker to use an existing Secret to retrieve the user password as a means to connect to the database.
-Ensure that the Kubernetes Secret has the password in the `user-password` field and ensure that you have set `externalDatabase.config.auth.existingSecret` value to the name of the secret.
+Ensure that the Kubernetes Secret has the password in the `user-password` field and ensure that you have set `database.auth.existingSecret` value to the name of the secret.
 To configure the username, you can use the `username` value.

 ### Database Clean Task
 Pact Broker [automatic data cleanup](https://docs.pact.io/pact_broker/docker_images/pactfoundation#automatic-data-clean-up) can be enabled by setting the property `broker.config.databaseClean.enabled` to `true`.